indigo-dc/synergy-doc/doc/admin.md

 ```
 [conductor]
-topic=conductor_synergy
+topic=synergy
 ```

+The _topic_ must have the same value of the _synergy_topic_ in _/etc/synergy/synergy_scheduler.conf_ file.

 Restart nova-api service to enable your configuration.

-Run this command on the controller node to check whether it  is correct:
+On the node where it is installed RabbitMQ run this command to check whether your configuration is correct:

 ```
 # rabbitmqctl list_queues | grep synergy